 “The provision of capacity that may be deployed by the Balancing Authority to respond to a Balancing Contingency Event and other contingency requirements (such as Energy Emergency Alerts as specified in the associated EOP standard).
 A Balancing Authority may include in its restoration of Contingency Reserve readiness to reduce Firm Demand and include it if, and only if, the Balancing Authority:

-is experiencing a Reliability Coordinator declared Energy Emergency Alert level, and is utilizing its Contingency Reserve to mitigate an operating emergency in accordance with its emergency Operating Plan.
+is experiencing a Reliability Coordinator declared Energy Emergency Alert level and is utilizing its Contingency Reserve to mitigate an operating emergency in accordance with its emergency Operating Plan.

 is utilizing its Contingency Reserve to mitigate an operating emergency in accordance with its emergency Operating Plan.”